-Veeva Systems Inc. is a leader in cloud-based software for the global life sciences industry.
-Committed to innovation, product excellence, and customer success, Veeva has more than 850 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
-Veeva is headquartered in the San Francisco Bay Area, with offices throughout North America, Europe, Asia, and Latin America.
-For more information, visit www.veeva.com.
+Veeva is the global leader in cloud software for the life sciences industry.
+Committed to innovation, product excellence, and customer success, Veeva serves more than 1,100 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
+As a Public Benefit Corporation, Veeva is committed to balancing the interests of all stakeholders, including customers, employees, shareholders, and the industries it serves.
+For more information, visit veeva.com.